-understand the specific tactics, techniques, and procedures (TTPs) attackers are leveraging to compromise active directory , this document is being updated regularly grabbed from different sources
+understand the specific tactics, techniques, and procedures (TTP) attackers are leveraging to compromise the active directory, this document is being updated regularly grabbed from different sources

 Table of Contents